enriquesuarezzz/dc-wine/README.md

-# Wine eCommerce with Firebase and Stripe
+# Ecommerce with Firebase and Stripe

 This is a Next.js eCommerce application designed for selling red wine, white wine, and sparkling wines.
 It uses Firebase as the database and Stripe for processing payments.